kartikey2807/Validation-Scripts/README.md

 # Validation Scripts
-* Results are shared with the customer for auditing
+* Results are shared for auditing
 * Checks for data consistency
 * Applied b/w L5 and L3 schemas